 The Bewick’s Wren’s cup-shaped nest has a base of sticks, grasses, rootlets, leaves, moss, or other plant materials, depending on what the local environment provides.
 Many contain spider egg cases.
 The open cup may be lined with feathers, wool, hair, or plant down, with a final inner lining of snakeskin.
 The male initiates nest building; both sexes participate.
 The construction process usually takes less than 8 days, though sometimes it can stall for long periods and require weeks to complete.
 The nest is about 2.5 to 3 inches high and 4 or 5 inches in diameter, the cup about 1-2 inches deep and 2-2.5 inches in diameter.

 Nimble and acrobatic, Bewick’s Wrens often hang upside down as they glean insects and spiders from trunks, branches, and leaves.
 They usually forage in the undergrowth less than 10 feet up, or peck at the ground between short hops.
 Occasionally they’ll catch insects on the wing.
 Seizing a prey animal in its bill, a Bewick’s Wren crushes it, shakes it, or bashes it against a branch.
 Having thus subdued its food, the wren swallows it whole.
 After a meal, this bird like many others may use its twig perch as a napkin, wiping its bill as many as 100 times.
 When it leaves the cover of vegetation, a Bewick’s Wren typically darts straight for its destination in a quick, level flight.
 A male’s weapon of choice for year-round territorial defense is his singing voice.
 Dueling crooners perch within about 20 feet of each other to trade a barrage of competing songs and harsh calls.
 Males may also give chase to fellow Bewick’s Wrens or House Wrens that impinge on their territory.
 (The House Wren usually wins.)
 During courtship, the male may feed the female, or spread his tail and turn from side to side; the female utters hoarse begging calls or a high clear note.
 The Bewick’s Wren often cocks its long tail and wags it from side to side, sometimes fanning the feathers.Back to top

+Bewick's Wren populations held steady between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 7.9 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Once common across the Midwest and eastern mountains, the Bewick’s Wren saw its population begin to plummet in the early twentieth century.
-The bird has now all but disappeared east of the Mississippi River, and has also declined in western parts of its range.
+The bird has now all but disappeared east of the Mississippi River and has also declined in western parts of its range.
 The House Wren is a likely culprit.
 Drawn to the same nesting sites as Bewick’s, this widespread wren doesn’t hesitate to appropriate the other birds’ real estate, ejecting eggs and destroying nests.
-Humans may be inadvertently helping House Wrens usurp the Bewick’s Wren by allowing the reforestation of former farm fields, and also by providing nest boxes that get snapped up by House Wrens.
-Bewick’s Wren populations may also be falling prey to agricultural pesticide use, and to competition with the European Starling, House Sparrow, Carolina Wren, and Song Sparrow.Back to top
+Humans may be inadvertently helping House Wrens usurp the Bewick’s Wren by allowing the reforestation of former farm fields, and by providing nest boxes that get snapped up by House Wrens.
+Bewick’s Wren populations may also fall prey to agricultural pesticide use, and to competition with the European Starling, House Sparrow, Carolina Wren, and Song Sparrow.Back to top